Pearson Chi-squared Conditional Randomization Test: Robustness of the PCR test

 \section{Robustness of the PCR test}

 In this section, we investigate the conditional independence problem when the exact conditional distribution $P_{X|Z}$ is not available; rather we use $\hP_{X|Z}(\cdot|Z)$ an estimate of $P_{X|Z}(\cdot|Z)$ for sampling the counterfeits.
 We would like to modify the PCR test so it still controls the type I error, when access to the exact conditional law $P_{X|Z}(\cdot|Z)$ is not feasible.
 To this end, the next theorem introduces a new test statistic which is based on the discrepancy between conditional laws $P_{X|Z}(\cdot|Z)$ and $\hP_{X|Z}(\cdot|Z)$ along with the rejection thresholds for both the asymptotic setting and the finite-sample setting.
-We use the expected total variation metric to assess the distance between conditional laws. \begin{thm} Let $W_s$, for $s\in [\ell]$, be the number of data points with label $s$ as defined in Algorithm \ref{algorithm: model-xz}.
-For $\delta$ such that $\E_{Z}\left[d_{\tv}\left(P_{X|Z}(.|Z),\hP_{X|Z}(.|Z) \right)\right]\leq \delta$, introduce
+We use the expected total variation metric to assess the distance between conditional laws.